Weight-Based Priority Mail

 Packages exceeding 1 cubic foot are charged the dimensional weight (Length x Width x Height / 166) if greater than the actual weight.

-Create a free account & get a rate quote to see these secret rates
+Only for shipments to/from the lower 48 states.
+Create a free account & get a rate quote to see the rates.

 For large but light packages, watch out for Priority Mail dimensional weight pricing

 Dimensional weight is common for every carrier, basically because they don't want to fill up their trucks and planes with packages that are large but mostly empty & light.

 If your package is larger than 1 cubic foot (for example, if the dimensions are 13" x 13" x 13") then USPS uses a formula to calculate the minimum rate they will charge.
 It's based off the dimensions, which is why this is known as the "dimensional weight" or "DIM weight".
 If your package's dimensional weight is "heavier" than the actual weight, you will be charged as if your package were that heavier weight.

 Dimensional weight is calculated by multiplying a package's length, width, and height and then dividing by the volumetric divisor.
 USPS uses 166 for their divisor.